aabbtree77/miniguestlog/README.md

 This MERN app shows the visitors of my homepage at aabbtree77.github.io.
 To see the list, one must click on the link "Guests" there.
 There is no "R" in this application, only plain Js.
 This code is hosted on render.com (with a free plan) and uses a free mongodb.com account to store data.
 The frontend code is at https://github.com/aabbtree77/aabbtree77.github.io.

 There is nothing safeguarded here as it is hard with raw MERN, but I do not store any sensible information anyway.
 Only a visitor's time and city is logged.
-An attacker could easily flood the server endpoint, but I share this code just in case someone would want to build a minimal personal guest log.
+An attacker could easily flood the server and the github frontend, but I share this code just in case someone would want to build a minimal personal guest log.
 Do not follow this path to make things run on any paid serverless platforms that price every request and every bit of memory.

 Tracking can be accomplished with [Google Analytics](https://en.wikipedia.org/wiki/Google_Analytics) (GA) much quicker and reliably.
 However, GA stores sensitive data and is banned in many European countries such as France, Finland, Sweden...
 It is not banned in Lithuania though.
 The GA interface is bureaucratic and takes time digging, while with this code one can monitor only what is needed in any place without a VPN.